cantinilab/Xpressor/README.md

-# XPressor and ESM2-fine-tuning version of scPRINT
+# Xpressor and ESM2-fine-tuning version of scPRINT

 scPRINT is a large transformer model built for the inference of gene networks (connections between genes explaining the cell's expression profile) from scRNAseq data.